Rising Star (Israeli TV series): Season 5 (2017–18)

-The Israeli Public Broadcasting Corporation (IPBC/Kan) succeeded the Israel Broadcasting Authority (IBA) in 2017, and thus took charge of Israel's participation in the Eurovision Song Contest from 2018.
+The Israeli Public Broadcasting Corporation (IPBC/Kan) succeeded the Israel Broadcasting Authority (IBA) in 2017, and thus took charge of Israel's participation in the Eurovision Song Contest starting in 2018.
 Kan continued the IBA's collaboration with Keshet and Tedy Productions to use HaKokhav HaBa to select the singer to represent Israel, while the song was chosen by a committee appointed by Kan.
 The season was won by Netta Barzilai, the first woman to win the series.
 She represented Israel in the Eurovision Song Contest 2018, winning it with the song "Toy".